How do I dynamically mail merge images, QR codes and barcodes?

-Click Copy Link to copy the link in the dialog box.
+Click on the access settings drop-down and select Anyone with the Link, and then click Copy Link to copy the link in the dialog box.

-In Google Sheets, create a column in your sheet and name it whatever you want, but include the tag <img>, e.g. Photo <img>
+In Google Sheets, create a new column and name it whatever you want, but include the tag <img>, e.g. Photo <img>

-Paste the copied image file link in the desired rows in the column with the <img> tag.
+Paste the copied image file link in the desired cells of the column with the <img> tag.

 Repeat the steps above for each image that you want to merge.

 In your merge template, insert the image *|merge field|* as you would for any other merge field, e.g. *|Photo <img>|*